wp-plugins/postman-gmail-extension/readme.txt

 = 0.2.2 - 2015-03-06 =
 * Quick fix for collisions with other plugins that use the Google API
 * Fixed an error on activation, and fatal error on switching languages, when using a non-supported language (not US English, not French)
+* Stopped writing to error log if a language file can't be found

 = 0.2.1 - 2015-03-01 =
 * A bug in the Plugin causes it to crash when deactivating if the parent Postman SMTP plugin is not installed and active.
 Fixed.